canonical-web-and-design/tutorials.ubuntu.com/tutorials/continuous-snap-delivery-from-travis-ci/continuous-snap-delivery-from-travis-ci.md

 ## Overview
 Duration: 1:00

 Travis CI is a continuous integration service that can be used to build, test and deliver software.
 Travis is free for Free Software projects, while [Travis Pro] is available for private GitHub repositories.
-We will use Travis CI to build your snap and push it automatically to the `edge` channel of the store every time you make a change to your branch in GitHub.
+We will use Travis CI to build your snap and push it automatically to the `edge` channel of the [snap store](https://dashboard.snapcraft.io) every time you make a change to your branch in GitHub.

 ![](images/1.png)